John Hajnal: Biography

-Hajnal was born in Darmstadt, at the time the capital of the People's State of Hesse in Weimar Germany, to a Hungarian Jewish family.
-In 1936 his parents left Nazi Germany, and placed him in a Quaker school in the Dutch countryside while they arranged to settle in Britain.
+Hajnal was born on 26 November 1924, in Darmstadt, at the time the capital of the People's State of Hesse in Weimar Germany, to a Hungarian Jewish family.
+In 1936, his parents left Nazi Germany, and placed him in a Quaker school in the Dutch countryside while they arranged to settle in Britain.
 In 1937, John was reunited with his parents in London, where he attended University College School, Hampstead.

 At age 16, he entered Balliol College, Oxford.
 He gained a first there in economics, philosophy and politics in 1943.
 His skills in academic-level mathematics were mostly autodidactical.

 After the war, Hajnal worked on demography for the United Nations in New York, and later for the Office of Population Research, Princeton University.

 He met Berlin-born Nina Lande in New York.
 They were married from 1950 until her death in 2008 and had three daughters and a son.

 Returning to the United Kingdom, he worked at Manchester University as a statistician from 1953.
 The family moved to London in 1956, when John was assured a lectureship at the London School of Economics.
 He was Professor of Statistics at the London School of Economics from 1975 until his retirement in 1986.
+He died on 30 November 2008, aged 84, in London.